 1986 Durham Museum photo of the Brandeis Building from 16th Street.

-With no children of his own, the store was taken over by E. John’s nephew, Alan Baer, the son of his sister Leola.
+With no children of his own, the store was taken over by his nephew, Alan Baer, the son of his sister Leola.
 By this time, however, the retail landscape was changing.
 Combined with the city’s continued westward expansion, customers largely abandoned downtown as a shopping destination.
-That led to the painstaking decision to relocate its flagship store and sell the building.
+This led to the painstaking decision to close its flagship store, which was added to the National Register of Historic Places in 1982.
+Baer sold the building, and by 1987, he realized the store could no longer compete and sold it to Younkers.

 September 2025 Omaha Exploration photo of the northern side of the building from Douglas Street.
 This is from the western corner.